Manga Time Kirara Max

 Manga Time Kirara Max (まんがタイムきららMAX) is a Japanese four-panel seinen manga magazine published by Houbunsha.
-It is the third magazine of the "Kirara" series, after "Manga Time Kirara" and "Manga Time Kirara Carat".
-The first issue was released on September 29, 2004.
+It is the third magazine of the "Kirara" series, after Manga Time Kirara and Manga Time Kirara Carat.
+The first issue was released in March 2003 as a special edition of Manga Time Kirara.
+The first independent issue was released on September 29th 2004.
 Currently the magazine is released on the 19th of each month.